 “The Adyen strategy to offer a simple-to-integrate, easy-to-scale platform fits perfectly with the SKIDATA environment and culture: Making complex technology very simple and easy to deploy for our customers.
 Also the superior technology stack, tailored APIs, and platform scalability played a key role in the decision to work with Adyen.”

-Using Adyen for Platforms, SKIDATA can track and reconcile payments with just one integration for all countries and channels.
+Using Adyen for Platforms, SKIDATA can track and reconcile its platform payments with just one integration for all countries and channels.
 In addition, our built-in Know Your Customer (KYC) checks provide a uniform onboarding process for the 100s of car parks, ski slopes, and other access points signing up for SKIDATA every year.

 For the uninitiated, KYC checks ensure users meet regulatory requirements and evaluate risk levels.
 Regulatory requirements vary from region to region, so a built-in automated process can save time, hassle, and let merchants accept payments sooner.
 With Adyen for Platforms, SKIDATA's users benefit from a localised sign-up, staggered info collection, and user-friendly UI.
 Onboarding is also paperless, saving time (and trees).